dilippatlolla/SDC_traffic_sign_classifier/writeup_template.md

 | Turn right ahead	      		| Turn right ahead					 				|
 | Turn left ahead			| Turn left ahead      							|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.

+Though the accuracy on the captured images is 100%.
+It would be tough to conclude the model fit, the results predict a balanced model.
+The accuracy on train data is 99.6%, while the accuracy on test data falls to 96%.
+This can be because the model is memorizing the data it has seen and is unable to generalize to unseen examples.
+With these numbers it can be assumed that the model is very slightly overfitting.

+* training set accuracy of 99.6%
+* validation set accuracy of 98%
+* test set accuracy of 96%

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)